okeshawarz/prospectus/slides.md

    4. The role of political and institutional conflict over dividing the gains from productivity increase

+## On The Housing Question in San Francisco

+### Discussion

+* The focus here is on the specific historical relationships between urban growth, wages, and rents

+* Data on rents is surprisingly difficult to come by.
+But there are interesting proxies in "Big Data"-- Short Term Rental data from AirBnB, Zillow scrapes and ZTRAX database

 ## Rent Control Revisited: Is it Good, Actually?